 Getting a piano or keyboard - For piano students, a real piano is always best, but not always possible.
-A great way to get a used piano is from PianoAdoption.com , a place to find used pianos for free, you just have to pay to have it moved.
+You can find used pianos cheaply or free at PianoAdoption.com , Craigslist, and Facebook Marketplace.

-Shop for them new at Guitar Center, Musicians Friend or Sweetwater, or used on Craigslist.
+Shop for them new at Guitar Center, Musicians Friend or Sweetwater, or used on Craigslist or Facebook.

 Having your piano tuned - I recommend:

-Buying books and sheet music - You can download sheet music and print it instantly at Musicnotes.com.
+Buying books and sheet music - You can download sheet music and print it instantly at Musicnotes.com or SheetMusicPlus.com.